PoCInnovation/Workshops/p2p/2.SmartShop/README.md

 Download and extract the `source.zip` file available [here](https://github.com/PoCInnovation/Workshops/raw/master/p2p/2.SmartShop/src/source.zip).

 Install the [metamask](https://metamask.io/) extension.
-Switch to the Goerli test network and go to [this faucet](https://goerli-faucet.slock.it/).
+Switch to the Ropsten test network and go to [this faucet](https://faucet.metamask.io/).
-Paste your wallet account address to get 0.05 ether.
+Paste your wallet account address to get 1 ether.

 You can use the code editor of your choice, but we highly recommend using the online Remix Editor available [here](https://remix.ethereum.org).